Collecting vintage magazines

-This page analyses magazine sales on Ebay through a snapshot in 2007 and discusses collecting magazines:
+This page analyses eBay sales and discusses collecting magazines:

 - A feel for the magazine market